Novandev/upwork_iris/README.md

 ## Architecture

-The Iris Systems Dashbaord Application is built as a data ingestion, processing and reporting system.
+The Iris Systems Dashboard Application is built as a data ingestion, processing and reporting system.

 This aims to do the following:
-- Make viewing reports, aggregations and predictions on inventory data in real-time as simple as possible.
+- Make viewing reports, aggregations, and predictions on inventory data in real-time as simple as possible.
 - Make connecting to data origins as easy as possible.
-- Make prediction/forecasted based suggestions for inventory levels based on past data and regional inventory levels
+- Make prediction/forecasted based suggestions for inventory levels based on past data and regional inventory levels.